dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 The Colonial Pipeline breach that crippled the East Coast’s fuel supply recently was not particularly sophisticated.
 It has been traced back to a VPN login that was compromised.
 The credentials had leaked already and appeared in a dark web password cache.
 The VPN credentials allowed the attackers to gain access to Colonial's network by simply logging in (multi-factor authentication was not in use).
 Once inside they were able to gain elevated privileges to encrypt files.

 Companies that are attacked, and pay the ransom, are typically less secure than most.
 However even with robust security, it will [never be perfect](/posts/2015-09-26-is-it-secure).
-Therefore, **preparation and recovery should be a higher focus**, even for highly secure companies.
+Therefore, preparation and recovery should be a higher focus, even for highly secure companies.

 Without thorough preparation many victims **still pay the ransom even when they have the means to restore everything**.